4 Common Causes of Weight Gain after a Diet

 Why does this happen so often to us?
 Have we done something wrong?
-We want to explain in this article some of the most common causes of weight gain, when we least expect it.
+We want to explain in this article some of the most common causes of unexpected weight gain.

 Here’s a simple example to understand why: imagine your friend wants to lose weight quickly for the summer.
 To do so, she begins her own regimen, which is nothing more than skipping dinner, eating very little for breakfast, and in the middle of the day snacking on everything she sees, so doesn’t eat anything when she gets home.

-And suppose that each day, between 10 and 12 hours go by without eating anything, which actually puts the body into an “alert state” and it looks for energy reserves, wherever they may be found.
+And suppose that each day, 10 to 12 hours go by without eating anything.
+This actually puts the body into an “alert state” and it looks for energy reserves, wherever they may be found.
 However, when it returns to normal the opposite occurs.

 2. The dangers of low-calorie diets

 This is something very dangerous for our health.
-Normally these diets are followed for a short period of time, two or three weeks, and it is common that after achieving the desired weight, the lost pounds reappear, as if by magic, once you return to eating some type of caloric food, even if just a little bit.
+Normally these diets are followed for a short period of time, two or three weeks.
+Several studies have found that after achieving the desired weight, people often gain it back.
+It happens once you return to eating some type of caloric food, even if just a little bit.

 Take note as to why this happens:

 These types of restrictive diets lower the body’s level of glycogen, so the body tends to search for this element in other places.
 And do you know where it is found?
-In our muscles, in our cartilage… It is in these areas where a certain amount of energy can be obtained, and by doing so, it releases a great quantity of water along with minerals and toxic substance resulting from their metabolism such as, for example, urea and uric acid.
+In our muscles, in our cartilage… It is in these areas where a certain amount of energy can be obtained, and by doing so, it releases a great quantity of water along with minerals and toxic substances resulting from their metabolism.
+For example, this occurs with our urea and uric acid.

 3. The need to incorporate healthy habits in our diet

-Therefore, in order to avoid weight gain, you should incorporate this diet that has helped you before into your day to day eating habits, and this does not mean that you cannot allow yourself to eat some sweets, or a piece of cake, if you know that you will go for a walk later and can thereby burn calories.
+Therefore, to avoid weight gain, you should incorporate a diet that has helped you before into your eating habits.
+However, this does not mean that you cannot allow yourself to eat some sweets.
+Just as long as you know that you will go for a walk later and can thereby burn calories.

 Generally, when trying to lose weight, it is always best to consult with a nutritionist.
 Sometimes, it could be that some foods make us feel ill, or that some combinations of foods are not good for us.
-The first thing is, without a doubt, to know how to listen to and understand your body.
-When you come up with something that works well, that helps take care of your health and helps you to lose weight, you should always include it in your daily diet.
+The first thing is to know how to listen to and understand your body.
+When you come up with something that works well, you should always include it in your daily diet.

 4. Changes in your routine

 This happens often.
-One of the most frequent causes of weight gain is a change in habits, or something happens in our life that makes us gain weight again.
+One of the most frequent causes of weight gain is a change in habits.
+Or even something happens in your life that makes you gain weight again.
 Do you want some examples?
-Likely some of these aspects are known to you.
+It’s likely you know about some of these situations:

-- You have just lost a few pounds but in your work there is a change of schedule, which means that your life habits also change, and after a short time, you gain back the weight you lost.
+- You have just lost a few pounds, but in your work, there is a change of routine.
+This means that your life habits also change.
+After a short time, you gain back the weight you lost.

-- You begin to feel more anxiety for the problems at home, at work…
+- You’re feeling more anxiety for problems at home, at work…

-- You have lost weight for the summer but, sometimes the vacation season makes us relax, we go out more to bars, to parties… And as a consequence, we regain the weight we lost.
+- You have lost weight for the summer but, sometimes the vacation season makes us relax.
+We may go out more to bars, to parties… And as a consequence, we experience a weight gain.